 I grew up in a poor housing commission suburb of predominantly working class and under-employed people including lots of new migrants who were known as “New Australians”.

 Similarly with my German friends and their families.
-Many of my own foremothers and forefathers were German pioneers in Australia 100 – 180 years ago, but I do not know the language (would love to though!).
+Many of my own foremothers and forefathers were German pioneers in Australia 100 – 180 years ago, but I do not know the language.
 However on Friday nights when I was eleven years old my best friend’s family took me to German Club in their new Volkswagen Kombi van.
 Everyone spoke German and I did not understand it but I loved listening to them and watching the slap-dances – the guys leaping about in their lederhosen, and the women in their bright clothes laughing and talking.
 And the strange, yummy German foods.

 Of my friends at school I can only remember two or three who were born in Australia (including just one Aboriginal).
 The rest were a wide spread of race, religion and culture from around the world: English, Scottish, German, Hawaiian, Irish, Latvian, Bulgarian, Czechoslovakian, Romanian, Hungarian, Spanish, Italian, Greek, Cypriot, Turkish, Dutch, New Zealander, Jewish, Japanese, Indian, Polish…..
 I just loved it!
 Rarely did we have people from Africa, Asia or the Middle East in those days; those waves of migrants came later after the Vietnam war.
 However there were Aussie kids who had Chinese and Afghani descent, going back to colonial days of mining and exploration.
 And all of us were mixtures, like probably everyone in the world, admit it or not!